 The race takes Gay Lane, Bondgate, and Kirkgate into the centre of Otley (the Black Horse junction), before heading out (Westgate then Ilkley Road) to the A660 Ilkley Road.
-The A660 follows the river Wharfe to Burley-in-Wharfedale, then the riders take the A65 on towards Ilkley.
+The A660 follows the river Wharfe to Burley-in-Wharfedale.
+The riders continue towards Ilkley on the A65.

 The race leaves Ilkley on the A65, but diverts off it to go through the centre of Addingham.